Create and run multi-company groups to collaborate with people outside of your company's Workplace.

 Members of a multi-company group (MCG) will have a multi-company group symbol next to their name.
 If you hover over the group member's name, you will be shown the company that they belong to.

 Workplace users own their own data, including any data shared in multi-company groups (MCGs).
-This applies to users of Workplace Standard, Workplace Essential and Workplace Advanced.
 Subject to applicable local laws, MCG members are free to agree upon the ownership of data in that MCG.

 Facebook does not have any rights of ownership to the data among the members of the MCGs.